sudkc37/sudkc37/README.md

 ## Hi there 👋

 🔭 **Currently working on:**
-- Building a **Medical Imaging** for Disease Detection and Diagnosis.  .
+- Building a **Medical Imaging** for Disease Detection and Diagnosis 🧬🔬🔍 🩻.

 ## 🚀 Machine Learning Engineer | Data Scientist